akhilrajmailbox/Hyperledger-Fabric-K8s/MyProd/README.md

 [configtx-example](https://github.com/hyperledger/fabric-sdk-go/blob/master/test/fixtures/fabric/v1.3/config/configtx.yaml)

+### The existing fabric network has the following components.

+* 5 orderer nodes
+* 4 peer nodes per organisations (8 nodes total) --->  2 peer out of 4 per organisation configured as AnchorPeers (peer1 and peer2)
+* 2 organisations (Org1 and Org2)
+* 3 channels
+    * org1channel       -->     Channel for Org1 (Intra)
+    * org2channel       -->     channel for Org2 (Intra)
+    * twoorgschannel    -->     Channel for both Org1 and Org2 (Inter)
+* External HA Kafka Cluster
+* External MySQL Database Server for Fabric CA
+* One sub domain for Fabric CA

 ### This repo have the following custom configuration in the file : `configtx.yml` for the fabric network

 * Organizations